-Plan covers the cost of healthcare services you receive outside the U.S. and for skilled nursing in a facility after the Medicare benefit is exhausted.
+The IU Blue Retiree Plan also pays for some services that are not covered by Medicare.
+Examples include medical coverage outside the U.S. and skilled nursing in a facility after the Medicare benefit is exhausted.
 For medical care overseas, Medicare pays nothing and Anthem pays 100% of the charges.
-For skilled nursing facility visits, Medicare pays nothing after the first 100 days, where Anthem pays 80% of these charges (you pay 20%.
+For skilled nursing facility visits, Medicare pays nothing after the first 100 days, where Anthem pays 80% of these charges (you pay 20%).